OryxProject/oryx/src/site/markdown/docs/developer.md

 [`oryx-api`](https://github.com/OryxProject/oryx/tree/master/framework/oryx-api), and
 [`oryx-app-api`](https://github.com/OryxProject/oryx/tree/master/app/oryx-app-api) are not shown.

+See this [module diagram](https://sourcespy.com/github/oryx/) as well to understand the project structure.

 # Making an Oryx App

 Oryx comes with an "app tier", implementations of actual Batch, Speed and Serving Layer